Do you need an ebook reader when you have a phone or tablet with an ebook app?

 But now with the availability and popularity of larger screen sizes and much higher resolution, an ereader app can make reading ebooks on a phone a practical alternative.

-Reading apps also offer much more flexibility because you can access both paid and free books from a range of retailers and websites.
+Reading apps also offer much more flexibility because you can access both paid and free books from a range of retailers and websites and take advantage of special offers.

 Ebooks can all be stored on your Android, iOS or any other device so that you can access them all at any time.